CIS700-Procedural-Graphics/Final-Project/README.md

   • make so the loaded song plays out the speakers with the right timing [ie using same timer as gl]

 - #### Milestone 2
-	Sections completed for this milestone per my milestone 2 plan:
-    • Set up using of music data for particles being shot out from particular location - by indexing from 0 - 7 [later to be implemented that the frequency will convert to fill the 0-7 indexing bins once i have the proper way to interpret the wave file data]
+  • set up using of music data for particles being shot out from particular location - by indexing from 0 - 7 [later to be implemented that the frequency will convert to fill the 0-7 indexing bins once i have the proper way to interpret the wave file data]
   • add noise to the movement of the balls
   • particles disappear when theyre farther than a specific distance from the center of the region
-    • Set up Particles manipulation class and proper connections between framework and data held within the class so can easily create / add / manipulate all at once
+  • set up Particles manipulation class and proper connections between framework and data held within the class so can easily create / add / manipulate all at once
   • rebuilt skybox with proper coloring

 - #### Milestone 3 [ready for submission]
 	* display time in secs and in proper minutes per the amount remaining in the song